aflyax/aflyax.github.io/_posts/2015-1-25-xkcd-dict.md

 title: XKCD → Python → Julia
 permalink: xkcd-Julia
 comments: true
-tags: [julia, python, dictionaries, functions]
+tags: [julia, python, dictionaries, functions, index]
 ---

 In [Better Way to Read the News](http://interactivepython.org/runestone/static/everyday/2013/11/1_news.html), a chapter from the online version of *Everyday Python* book, we find a function that implements the map from thix XKCD cartoon: